 NHR offers preferential tax treatment for a 10-year period for eligible new residents, while the Golden Visa scheme grants foreign investors immediate five-year temporary residency, with no need to live in Portugal unless they choose to.

-Portugal also offers a highly flexible residency pathway, known as the D7.
+Portugal also offers a highly flexible residency pathway, via the D7 visa.
 This is a great fit for people with passive income from overseas.
 It includes incomes from salaried remote work (which isn’t always eligible for typical passive income residency programs in other countries).

 Moving to Portugal